ChatScript/ChatScript/WIKI/ChatScript-Basic-User-Manual.md

     ?: (when *1 you *1 home) I went home yesterday

-This matches When did you go home but won’t accept wide variances like _When Roger is with you_ nor will it accept _when you went home_ which hasn’t room for the first `*1`.
+This matches _When did you go home?_ but won’t accept wide variances like _When Roger is with you_ nor will it accept _when you went home_ which hasn’t room for the first `*1`.